Northern Argentina & Chile

 • Travel by Dog Sled

-• Sunday, October 20: Arrive Buenos Aires
+• Tuesday, October 20: Arrive Buenos Aires, Argentina

 Arrive in Argentina’s capital and transfer to your hotel in the stately Recoleta district.
 Meet your fellow travelers and expedition leader at a welcome dinner at the hotel.
 Overnight at Park Hyatt Buenos Aires.

-• Monday, October 21: Buenos Aires / Iberá Wetlands
+• Wednesday, October 21: Buenos Aires / Iberá Wetlands

 After breakfast, transfer to the airport for a flight north to Argentina’s border with Paraguay.
 Arrive in Posadas, then travel west along the Paraná River.
 Established in 2018, Esteros del Iberá is one of the Americas’ newest national parks.
 It’s the largest protected area in Argentina at 1.76 million acres, and one of the world’s largest wetlands.
 Iberá is home to some 4,000 species of flora and fauna—30% of Argentina’s total.
-Take several days to explore the park’s swamps, bogs and floating islands.
+Take several days to explore the park’s swamps, bogs, and floating islands.
 This afternoon, look for abundant Red Carayá, or Howler Monkeys, and birds in the trees above you during a guided walk around your hotel.
 Dinner and overnight at the riverside estancia Hotel Puerto Valle.

-• Tuesday, October 22: Iberá Wetlands
+• Thursday, October 22: Iberá Wetlands

 Today, head into the wetlands in 4x4s for a veritable safari through Iberá’s fields, plantations, and marshes.
 Look for Caiman, Capybara, Marsh Deer, otter, and countless bird species such as Purple and Common Gallinule, Wattled Jacana, Crested Screamer, Bare-throated Bellbird, Harpy Eagle, and Vinaceous Parrot on this full-day excursion.
 Dinner and overnight at Hotel Puerto Valle.

-• Thursday, October 24: Iberá Wetlands / Iguazú Falls
+• Saturday, October 24: Iberá Wetlands / Iguazú Falls

 After breakfast, head back to Posadas.
 Drive northeast to the Brazilian border, and Iguazú.
-Stop en route to visit the San Ignacio Miní ruins, the impressive remains of a mission to the Guaranís founded around 1610, one of a series of Jesuit Missions spread across Argentina, Brazil and Paraguay.
+Stop en route to visit the San Ignacio Miní ruins, the impressive remains of a mission to the Guaranís founded around 1610, one of a series of Jesuit Missions spread across Argentina, Brazil, and Paraguay.
 Enjoy lunch at a local restaurant, then continue to your hotel, located just steps from the magnificent Iguazú Falls, one of the Seven Natural Wonders and a UNESCO World Heritage site.
 Iguazú, meaning ‘big water’ in the local Guaraní language, has some 275 individual falls and cataracts making this the largest waterfall system on Earth.
 Dinner and overnight at Melia Iguazú Hotel.

-• Friday, October 25: Iguazú Falls
+• Sunday, October 25: Iguazú Falls

 Spend the day on a guided excursion into the Argentinian side of Iguazú Falls National Park.
-This side is filled with myriad paths, walkways and stairways through the pristine subtropical forest surrounding the falls.
+This side is filled with myriad paths, walkways, and stairways through the pristine subtropical forest surrounding the falls.
 Take the Waterfalls Train to the “Devil’s Throat,” the largest and most impressive of the falls.
 Vapor rises constantly from this 450-foot-long, 240-foot-tall waterfall.
 Watch the daredevil “vencejos,” birds that are unique to Iguazú and spend their days swooping and diving among the falls.
 Walk the Lower Circuit, looking for antbirds, toucans, manakins, and a variety of parrots as you make your way to several more waterfalls.
 Dinner and overnight at Melia Iguazú Hotel.

-• Saturday, October 26: Iguazú Falls / Salta / Cafayate
+• Tuesday, October 27: Iguazú Falls / Salta / Cafayate

-• Sunday, October 27: Cafayate
+• Wednesday, October 28: Cafayate

-• Monday, October 28: Cafayate / Purmamarca
+• Thursday, October 29: Cafayate / Salta / Purmamarca

-• Tuesday, October 29: Purmamarca
+• Friday, October 30: Purmamarca

-• Wednesday, October 30: Purmamarca / San Pedro de Atacama, Chile
+• Saturday, October 31: Purmamarca / San Pedro de Atacama, Chile

 Today, bid farewell to Argentina as you head into the Andes toward Paso de Jama, the border with Chile.
 Look for Vicuñas—the higher-altitude relatives of Llamas and Guanacos—viscachas, and condors.
 Stop at the Salinas Grandes, or Great Salt Flats, standing at 11,320 feet above sea level, and seeming to stretch forever in all directions.
 Dotting the blinding white expanse is the odd turquoise pool.
 After being cleared to cross the border at Paso de Jama, travel down to San Pedro de Atacama.
 Considered the archaeological capital of Chile, indigenous peoples and world travelers mingle in this ancient village with dirt streets and adobe houses.
 Dinner and overnight at Nayara Alto Atacama.